-It was a night to celebrate, so we took ourselves off to Majorelle, which opened in March in The Lowell hotel on the Upper East Side.
-Charles Masson, who for forty years stood at the helm of his family’s old-style French restaurant, La Grenouille, has launched this dazzling new French with Moroccan touches in the space previously occupied by The Post House, an old-line steakhouse.
+It was a night to celebrate, so we took ourselves off to Majorelle, which opened in March in The Lowell Hotel on the Upper East Side.
+Charles Masson, who for 40 years stood at the helm of his family’s old-style French restaurant, La Grenouille, has launched this dazzling new French with Moroccan touches in the space previously occupied by The Post House, an old-line steakhouse.

 The name, Majorelle, is an homage to Yves Saint Laurent’s fabulous gardens in Marrakesh, created by the French artist Jacques Majorelle.
 Reason enough that when you enter the restaurant you enter through a swanky bar named 'Jacques.’
 Were Monsieur Jacques to visit his namesake, I suspect he would be delighted.

-Majorelle, with its plush banquettes, stunning floral arrangements, egg-and dart moldings and patterned marble floors is elegant, intimate and relaxing.
-A place where you can have a conversation—so unlike the brassy hi-decibel restaurants that have dominated the New York dining scene for the last decade.
+Majorelle, with its plush banquettes, stunning floral arrangements, egg-and-dart moldings and patterned marble floors is elegant, intimate and relaxing.
+A place where you can have a conversation—so unlike the brassy high decibel restaurants that have dominated the New York dining scene for the last decade.
 There is also a sky-lit garden room with towering plants and flowers open year-round.
-Some say the garden tables are the best seats in the house; others say the garden chairs are uncomfortable.
+Some say the garden tables are the best seats in the house, others say the garden chairs are uncomfortable.

 At Majorelle, it’s possible to think you’re in Paris.
 When we visited, the male diners wore dark suits, white shirts and ties.
 Is the white shirt for men making a comeback in the US?
 Is dressing for dinner?
-For me, the dining room evoked memories of one at the Windsor-Reynolds hotel n the 60s—a hotel near the Champs-Élysées where TWA billeted its crews.
+For me, the dining room evoked memories of one at the Windsor-Reynolds hotel in the '60s—a hotel near the Champs-Élysées where TWA billeted its crews.

 But those were the glory days of aviation, when an airline hostess from the US could be wined and dined by a count from Brussels or a business tycoon from Paris.

-For dessert, if the soufflés at a nearby table looked divine, He elected the mousse au chocolat with a Grand Marnier sauce.
+For dessert, though the soufflés at a nearby table looked divine, he elected the mousse au chocolat with a Grand Marnier sauce.
 And She?
 She explained to the lovely server, Juliana, that she “wasn’t much for desserts," who then suggested the “soupe de fruits rouges,” a fruity berry soup topped with vanilla ice cream.
 See for yourself.
-It was heavenly, a perfect coda to a perfect meal.
+It was heavenly; a perfect coda to a perfect meal.

 But that perfect meal will cost you!
 The dinner menu is prix-fixe $110, but after three courses and three glasses of wine, the bill came to a hefty $396 with tax and tip.
-When I read in the Times the following morning that to say Hello! to Hello, Dolly on Broadway, could cost you one thousand dollars, Majorelle felt like a great value, if not a bargain.
-Dining in New York is the best theater in town, and the settings are beyond compare..
+When I read in the Times the following morning that to say Hello! to Hello, Dolly on Broadway, could cost you $1,000, Majorelle felt like a great value, if not a bargain.
+Dining in New York is the best theater in town and the settings are beyond compare.